npm/npm/README.md

 **Note**: You need to `sudo` the `sh`, **not** the `curl`.
 Fetching stuff from the internet typically doesn't require elevated permissions.
 Running it might.

+## Installing on Cygwin

+Don't.

+It's not supported, and terrible.
+Use the windows native approach, or use a Linux or Solaris virtual machine in VMWare or VirtualBox.

 ## Dev Install